What to know about the Putin-Trump summit in Alaska

 What's the agenda?

-Trump has appeared increasingly exasperated with Putin over Russia's refusal to halt the bombardment of Ukrainian cities.
+Trump has appeared increasingly exasperated with Putin over Russia's refusal to halt the bombardment of Ukraine.
 Kyiv has agreed to a ceasefire, insisting on a truce as a first step toward peace.

 Moscow presented ceasefire conditions that are nonstarters for Zelenskyy, such as withdrawing troops from the four regions Russia illegally annexed in 2022, halting mobilization efforts, or freezing Western arms deliveries.
 For a broader peace, Putin demands Kyiv cede the annexed regions, even though Russia doesn’t fully control them, and Crimea, renounce a bid to join NATO, limit the size of its armed forces and recognize Russian as an official language along with Ukrainian.

-Zelenskyy insists any peace deals must include robust security guarantees for Ukraine to protect it from future Russian aggression.
+Zelenskyy insists any peace deals include robust security guarantees to protect Ukraine from future Russian aggression.

 Zelenskyy said Saturday that “Ukrainians will not give their land to the occupier.”